Multimodal Subspace Support Vector Data Description: Background and related work

 \subsection{Subspace learning}

-In the current era of data science, where multidimensional multimodal big data is generated every minute in different industries, there is a need of getting the important insights and mine in knowledge in this high dimensional data.
-Subspace learning aims at representing data in a lower dimensional space by keeping intact all the information available in the original higher dimensional space.
+In the current era of data science, where high-dimensional multimodal big data are generated every minute in different industries, there is a need to get the essential insights and mine knowledge in this high-dimensional data.
+Subspace learning aims at representing data in a lower-dimensional space by keeping intact all the information available in the original higher-dimensional space.

-Algorithms developed for linear subspace learning find a projection matrix for labelled training data (represented by vectors) satisfying some optimality criteria.
+Algorithms developed for linear subspace learning find a projection matrix for labeled training data (represented by vectors) satisfying some optimality criteria.
 Principal Component Analysis (PCA) is one of the first subspace learning methods mentioned in literature.
 In PCA, a subspace is learned by orthogonally projecting data to a subspace so that the variance of data is maximized.
-PCA works only with a single mode of data, i.e., all data should be in same dimension.
-Another traditional subspace learning method is Linear Discriminant Analysis (LDA) which finds a linear transformation by exploiting the class information.
-Many extensions of PCA and LDA have been proposed \cite{jolliffe2016principal},\cite{xu2018weighted},\cite{iosifidis2013rvda}.
+PCA works only with a single mode of data, i.e., all data should be in the same dimension.
+Another traditional subspace learning method is Linear Discriminant Analysis (LDA), which finds a linear transformation by exploiting the class information.

-Analogous to PCA, but used for two-view learning is canonical-correlation analysis (CCA) \cite{hotelling1936relations}.
-CCA is a classic and conventional method for subspace learning which aims at relating two sets of data by finding out the pairs of directions which provide maximum corelation between the two sets.
-It has recently became one of the popular methods for unsupervised subspace learning because of its generalization capability and has been used extensively for multimodal data fusion and cross-media retrieval \cite{benesty2018canonical},\cite{gao2018labeled},\cite{fu2017multimodal}.
+Analogous to PCA, but used for two-view learning, is canonical-correlation analysis (CCA) \cite{hotelling1936relations}.
+CCA is a classic and conventional method for subspace learning, which aims at relating two sets of data by finding out the pairs of directions which provide a maximum correlation between the two sets.
+It has recently become one of the popular methods for unsupervised subspace learning because of its generalization capability and has been used extensively for multimodal data fusion and cross-media retrieval \cite{benesty2018canonical}.
 In subspace learning, state-of-the-art results are achieved by methods which have embraced some stimulus from conventional subspace learning methods \cite{xu2018cross}.

-As an extension to methods for linear transformation, kernel methods are introduced to find a nonlinear function or decision boundary.
-In kernel methods, the data is mapped to possibly a higher dimensional kernel-space using a kernel function where it exhibits linear patterns \cite{scholkopf2001learning}.
+As an extension of methods for linear transformation, kernel methods are introduced to describe nonlinear function or decision boundaries.
+In kernel methods, the data are mapped to a typically higher-dimensional kernel-space using a kernel function where it exhibits linear patterns \cite{scholkopf2001learning,sadooghi2018improving}.
 For example, in \cite{scholkopf1997kernel}, kernel-PCA performing a nonlinear form of PCA is proposed.